Rockingham County Special Olympics back after 2 year hiatus, better than ever

-For the first time since the COVID-19 pandemic struck, the Rockingham County Special Olympics was held Friday at Reidsville Senior High School, with dozens of eager athletes turning out for personal victories, medals and most importantly, long-delayed fellowship.
+REIDSVILLE — For the first time since the coronavirus pandemic struck, the Rockingham County Special Olympics was held Friday at Reidsville Senior High School, with dozens of eager athletes turning out for personal victories, medals and, most importantly, long-delayed fellowship.

 Rockingham County Special Olympics Coordinator Shane Woodall kicked off the opening ceremony by presenting the Exceptional Children Distinguished Impact Award to Rockingham County Schools Superintendent Rodney Shotwell and thanking him for his support of the event over the years.